KoderCat/Homefood/README.md

 # Homefood
+Note: This code runs the Homefood MVP (expect for the chat-community feature), and supports chef and customer profiles.

 To run Homefood (compatible with Python 3.x), please follow these steps in sequential order:

 (1) Run admin.py to start the server and load default chef, customer and order databases.
 Please wait till all databases are loaded and connections are established

-(2) On a separate terminal, login or sign up as a chef (by running chef.py) or customer (by running customer.py) (or both from two different terminals)
+(2) On a separate terminal, login or sign up as a chef (by running chef.py), customer (by running customer.py), or both from two different terminals.

 ---------------------------------------------------------------------------------------------------------------------------------------------------